-One hundred percent of superintendents and directors of business affairs, 95 percent of cabinet level administrators, 100 percent of Act 93 administrators, and 60 percent of teachers and support staff are assumed to elect coverage.
-Thirty percent of vested former participants are assumed to elect coverage at age 62.
-Spouses are assumed to cease coverage upon attainment of age 65.
+One hundred percent of superintendents and directors of business affairs, 95 percent of cabinet level administrators, 100 percent of Act 93 administrators, and 70 percent of all others are assumed to elect coverage.

 Percent Married at Retirement

 Sixty percent of employees are assumed to be married and have a spouse covered by the plan at retirement.
 Non-spouse dependents are deemed to be immaterial.